-NO ACTION 4.5 CP/CD/484 AND CP/CD/485 DEPARTMENT FOR COMMUNITIES INTERIM FUNDING POSITION 2025-2026 1.
-Purpose The purpose of this report was to update Members regarding the Department for Communities (DfC) 2025/26 interim funding position and to seek approval for an update on the current budget position to be communicated to those groups and organisations anticipating funding from the Department in 2025/26.
-2. Background DfC recognises the important role that the voluntary and community Sector had in delivering support and services to people and local communities.
-Council managed a range of DfC funded contracts that financially support a number of voluntary and community sector organisations.
-These included the: - Areas at Risk Programme - Community Support Programme - Neighbourhood Renewal Programme - Social Supermarket 3.
-Previous Decision of Council It was agreed at the April 2024 Community Development Committee that, in the absence of the 2024-25 budget settlement, the DfC Minister had indicated that temporary 3-month funding support would be put in place up to 30th June 2024 based on 2023/2024 funding levels.
-It was further agreed that an update on the DfC current budget position be communicated to those groups and organisations anticipating funding from the Department in 2024/25.
-4. Key Issues The DfC had issued correspondence (circulated) outlining that the overall 2025/26 budget position for the Department remained unclear.
-The Minister for the DfC had indicated that temporary 3-month funding support would be put in place up to 30th June 2025 based on 2024/25 funding levels, inclusive of the 5% uplift awarded in 2024/25.
-The Department hoped to be in a position to confirm the annual funding budget for 2025/2026 in the coming weeks.
-This funding covered all DfC programmes operating in the Borough, such as Areas at Risk, the Community Support Programme and Neighbourhood Renewal.
-It was proposed to make those who were anticipating funding aware of this communication from the Department.
-5. Financial implications DfC had issued temporary 3-month funding support to be put in place up to 30 June 2025 based on 2024/25 funding levels.
-6. Summary Interim funding awards for DfC programmes to end June 2025 would be retained at 2024/25 levels, inclusive of the 5% uplift awarded in 2024/25.
-Funding would be issued for the first quarter of 2025/26, up to the end of June with confirmation of the 2025/26 budget position anticipated in the near future.
-Officers would make all those groups and organisations impacted aware of the communication from the DfC.
-Proposed by Councillor Wilson Seconded by Councillor Dunlop and agreed that the report be noted.
+Prepared by: Amy Lynch, Tackling Deprivation Co-ordinator Agreed by: Ronan McKenna, Head of Community Development 4.5 CP/CD/484 AND CP/CD/485 DEPARTMENT FOR COMMUNITIES INTERIM FUNDING POSITION 2025-2026 1.
+Purpose The purpose of this report is to update Members regarding the Department for Communities (DfC) 2025/26 interim funding position and to seek approval for an update on the current budget position to be communicated to those groups and organisations anticipating funding from the Department in 2025/26.
+2. Background DfC recognises the important role that the voluntary and community Sector has in delivering support and services to people and local communities.
+Members are reminded that Council manages a range of DfC funded contracts that financially support a number of voluntary and community sector organisations.
+These include the; - Areas at Risk Programme - Community Support Programme - Neighbourhood Renewal Programme - Social Supermarket 3.
+Previous Decision of Council Members are reminded it was agreed at the April 2024 Community Development Committee that in the absence of the 2024-25 budget settlement the DfC Minister had indicated that temporary 3-month funding support would be put in place up to 30th June 2024 based on 2023/2024 funding levels.
+Members are further reminded it was agreed that an update on the DfC current budget position be communicated to those groups and organisations anticipating funding from the Department in 2024/25.
+4. Key Issues Members are advised that the DfC has issued correspondence (enclosed) outlining that the overall 2025/26 budget position for the Department remains unclear.
+The Minister for the DfC has indicated that temporary 3-month funding support will be put in place up to 30th June 2025 based on 2024/25 funding levels, inclusive of the 5% uplift awarded in 2024/25.
+The Department hope to be in a position to confirm the annual funding budget for 2025/2026 in the coming weeks.
+Members are advised this funding covers all DfC programmes operating in the Borough such as Areas at Risk, the Community Support Programme and Neighbourhood Renewal.
+It is proposed to make those who are anticipating funding aware of this communication from the Department.
+5. Financial implications Members are advised that the DfC have issued temporary 3-month funding support to be put in place up to 30th June 2025 based on 2024/25 funding levels.
+6. Summary Interim funding awards for DfC programmes to end June 2025 will be retained at 2024/25 levels, inclusive of the 5% uplift awarded in 2024/25.
+Funding will be issued for the first quarter of 2025/26 up to the end of June with confirmation of the 2025/26 budget position anticipated in the near future.
+Officers will make all those groups and organisations impacted aware of the communication from the DfC.
+7. Recommendation It is recommended that the report be noted.

-NO ACTION

-5 ANY OTHER RELEVANT BUSINESS

-Any Other Relevant Business (AORB) was taken at this point.
+Prepared by: Stef Buchanan, Community Development Manager Agreed by: Ronan McKenna, Head of Community Development 5 ANY OTHER RELEVANT BUSINESS Any Other Relevant Business (AORB) may be taken at this point.